department-of-veterans-affairs/vets-api/lib/flipper/README.md

 ## Local Development on Vets API Flipper Implementation

-By default, developers will be authorized when developing locally.
-If you're a Platform Engineer working on the Flipper implementation, and need mimic production authentication/authorization, read the following
+By default, engineers will be authorized when developing locally.
+If you're a Platform Engineer working on the Flipper implementation, and need to mimic production authentication/authorization, read the following.

 ### Requirements